 Last year I had a holiday in France.
 What a cracking week it was, too!
 Lots of good grub, sleep, walks and relaxing in the sun.

-One evening my partner and I – both social workers – got to talking about work.
+One evening my wife and I – both social workers – got to talking about work.
 For once, it was a VERY positive conversation…

 After only a very few minutes, I began to realise the vital importance of reflection.
 Of taking time to think back and remind ourselves of what we did, what we achieved and where we could improve.

 Where we go wrong…

 Unfortunately, we tend to:

 – Concentrate on being self-critical or, worse still…

 – Looking for where the blame lies (as news events frequently highlight)

 This whole thing started when I met a colleague who works many miles away from me.
 She had been working with a young person I knew.
 I had worked with this boy for some time about three years previously.